Tips For Growing Long, Thick, Shiny Hair On A Vegan Diet

 Growing Long Hair On A Vegan Diet: Should Vegans Take Supplements To Grow Long Hair?

-The more restrictive your diet becomes, the more attention you have to pay to getting everything in the right amount and right balance.
+The more restrictive your diet becomes, the more attention you have to pay to get everything in the right amount and right balance.

 Biotin supplements might help those of us who do not eat meat or other animal products maintain our hair growth or speed it up.
 Many people report that they get a boost in hair growth using biotin, but a few people report breakouts when taking high dose biotin.
-For some this goes away as the body gets used to it, but you’ll have to experiment.
-Most people have no issues however.
+For some, this goes away as the body gets used to it, but you’ll have to experiment.

 Vegan Hair Supplements